-Relationships and Sexuality Education (RSE)
+Relationships and Sex Education

-The school's programme of RSE as agreed by the Governing Body is linked with areas of Curriculum and also a broad-based social education.
+The school's programme of sex education as agreed by the Governing Body is linked with areas of National Curriculum and also a broad-based social education.
 The main emphasis is on relationships and will reflect the needs of pupils as they develop over the Key Stages.
+Parents will be notified when this is to take place and may exercise their right to withdraw their child on request.